 Something that can be added to lots of recipes just like this one.

-Now you can save some more of your money by making your own Homemade Chili Seasoning Mix.
+Now you can save some more of your money by making your own Homemade Chili Seasoning Recipe.
 It takes no time at all and you can make enough to last a year.

 You might want to make more than you think you need because it works with so many kinds of recipes.
 I love to use it in my bean patties.

 Go ahead and use it in chilies, tacos, casseroles and more!

 There is no need to freeze because the chili seasoning will last about a year.

 Just pack in an airtight container and keep out of the bright light.